This leads to disruption in the communication between a person's brain and their nerves.

-Eventually, the nerve fibers known as axons are also damaged.
-The disease can affect a person's movements and vision.
+Eventually, damage also affects the nerve fibers known as axons.
+Multiple sclerosis (MS) can affect a person's movements and vision.

 What is primary progressive MS?

-PPMS is one of the more rare types of MS. Reports vary, but it is estimated that only about 10 percent of all people with MS go on to develop PPMS.
+PPMS is less common than other types of MS. Reports vary, but estimates suggest that only about 10 percent of all people with MS go on to develop PPMS.

-Unlike RRMS and SPMS, which are relapsing types of MS where the symptoms come and go, a person who has PPMS will experience a continued worsening of symptoms without any remission.
+With RRMS and SPMS, the relapsing types of MS, the symptoms come and go.
+In contrast, a person with PPMS will experience a continued worsening of symptoms without any remission.

 Typically, all types of MS cause damage to the central nervous system.
-But PPMS causes a different type of damage than the relapsing types of MS do.
-For example, people with PPMS tend to develop less brain lesions called plaques, but often have more lesions on the spinal cord.
+But PPMS causes a different type of damage than the relapsing types do.
+For example, people with PPMS tend to develop fewer brain lesions called plaques, but they often have more lesions on the spinal cord.

-People with PPMS usually develop their symptoms about 10 years later than those with relapsing types of MS. According to Johns Hopkins Medicine, doctors typically diagnose a person with PPMS when they are between the ages of 35 and 39.
+People with PPMS usually develop their symptoms about 10 years later than those with relapsing types.
+According to Johns Hopkins Medicine, doctors typically diagnose a person with PPMS when they are between the ages of 35 and 39.

 Another key difference is that the relapsing types of MS affect two to three times more women than men, where PPMS affects both sexes in equal number.

-The condition can affect everyday life and a person's ability to complete daily tasks.
-One of the chief symptoms associated with PPMS is difficulty walking and this is thought to be linked to the damage to the spinal cord that is caused by PPMS.
+PPMS can affect everyday life and a person's ability to complete daily tasks.
+A key symptom associated with PPMS is difficulty walking.
+This may result from the damage to the spinal cord that occurs with PPMS.

 MRI scans may be used to track the progression of MS.